-13 What are the characteristics of the multipath channel that need to be taken into account in the use of hand-held reception, at different speeds?
+14 What are the characteristics of the multipath channel that need to be taken into account in the use of hand-held reception, at different speeds?

-14 What radio-frequency verification methods are appropriate for the verification and validation of the digital television and soundbroadcasting planning processes?
+15 What radio-frequency verification methods are appropriate for the verification and validation of the digital terrestrial broadcasting planning processes?

 further decides